If you own investment properties that have enjoyed significant price appreciation, my experience in the last few years may be insightful.

 I also made a big mistake, one I hope to help you avoid.

-Leveraging the experience I had, you can apply this investing model to your real estate portfolio too, doubling it roughly every four-to-six years.
+Leveraging the experience I had, you can apply this investing model to your real estate portfolio too, doubling it roughly every four to six years.

-What I Did
+What I Did to Grow My Portfolio

 In 2018, I decided to sell two single-family homes I owned in the Phoenix, AZ area.
 I had to wait for the tenants to leave as their leases expired and, after some renovations, executed two 1031 exchanges a few months apart.
-Each property had appreciated approximately $100,000 and I decided it was time to redeploy that capital into other properties with higher cash flow and appreciation potential.
+Each property had appreciated approximately $100,000, and I decided it was time to redeploy that capital into other properties with higher cash flow and appreciation potential.

 I 1031d the first house into three renovated houses in Huntsville, AL, a rapidly growing area that primarily offered good cash flow but also some potential for equity growth due to the jobs moving into the area.
 A few months later, I 1031d the second house into two renovated homes in Port Richey, FL, a rapidly appreciating area about an hour north of Tampa.